-The Student First Stop Center maintains all official academic records of students including Applications for Admission, transcripts, registration forms, transfer credit and degree evaluations.
+The Student First Stop Center maintains all official academic records of students, including applications for admission, transcripts, registration forms, transfer credit, and degree evaluations.
 The Financial Aid Office maintains all records of student aid and scholarship records.

-The Family Education Rights and Privacy Act (FERPA or Pell-Buckley amendment) Oregon Administrative Rules protect the and confidentiality of student records and student access to those records.
-Under the provisions of the FERPA and OARs, the educational institution must designate the information it will release without the written consent of the student as directory information, and protect the confidentiality of all other student records.
-By being FERPA College compliant the in turn maintains Gramm-Leach-Bliley (GLB) compliance.
+The Family Education Rights and Privacy Act (FERPA or Pell-Buckley Amendment) and Oregon Administrative Rules (OARs) protect the confidentiality of student records and student access to those records.
+Under the provisions of the FERPA and OARs, the educational institution must designate the information it will release without the written consent of the student as directory information and protect the confidentiality of all other student records.
+By being FERPA compliant the college, in turn, maintains Gramm-Leach-Billey (GLB) compliance.

-It is the intent of Southwestern to designate the following data as directory information: Student's full name; the fact that the student is or has been enrolled in the College; local and permanent addresses and telephone number(s); e-mail address; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; class level; major field of study; number of credit hours (not grades or GPA); degrees and awards received; the most recent educational institution attended by the student; job title(s) and dates of employment for student employees who have been or are paid from College administered funds.
+It is the intent of Southwestern to designate the following data as directory information: Student's full name; the fact that the student is or has been enrolled in the college; local and permanent addresses and telephone number(s); e-mail address; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; class level; major field of study; number of credit hours (not grades or GPA); degrees and awards received; the most recent educational institution attended by the student; job title(s) and dates of employment for student employees who have been or are paid from college administered funds.